Brainstorm It! -- A Keyword Primer

 "What's the difference between an ad and a high ranking?"

-When you search at the engines, you'll see ads and high-ranking pages.
-The high-ranking pages (discussed above) are the actual editorial or "organic" search results.
-If they were newspapers, they'd be the news.
-They are what the surfer seeks.
-They are the real search results, the ones that the engines have determined are the most relevant and have the best quality, given the search term entered by the surfer.
+They're what the surfer seeks.
+They're the real search results, the ones that the engines have determined are the most relevant and have the best quality, given the search term entered by the person.

 Engines try, some more than others, to make the ads appear as regular text listings, as much as possible, anyway.
 But the law forces them to split ads off from the editorial listings somewhat.
-And they have to label them as "Sponsored Links" (screenshot above) or "Sponsored Results" or "Sponsor Sites" and so forth.
+And they have to label them as "Sponsored Links" or "Sponsored Results" or "Sponsor Sites" and so forth.

 Otherwise, they click on the editorial listing.